SteinCode/TransferGo-Offline-Task/README.md

 ## Initial set up

 1. Run `docker compose build --pull --no-cache` to build fresh images.
+2. Copy the contents of `.env.dev` I sent you to `.env.dev`
-2. Run `docker compose up --wait` to set up.
+3. Run `docker compose up --wait` to set up.
-3. We recommend using Postman or other similar app or web to run requests.
+4. We recommend using Postman or other similar app or web to run requests.

 ## Endpoints